 Alyssa Zayas was born to wear a hard hat.

 Video: Meet Henry Meier, project executive with Swinerton Builders - and a graduate of Sac State's Construction Management program.
-He is president of the Sacramento Construction Management Education Foundation (SCMEF), which mentors CM students such as Alyssa Zayas.
+He is past president of the Sacramento Construction Management Education Foundation (SCMEF), which mentors CM students such as Alyssa Zayas.

 "They never pushed me to go into construction," she says of her family.
 "My grandpa would say, 'You need to go to school and get a job with good benefits,' but he never said, 'You should go to school and then take over our company.' "